 Gosling, D. (2013).
 Collaborative peer-supported review of teaching.
 In J. Sachs & M. Parsell (eds.).
 Peer review of learning and teaching in higher education: International perspectives (pp. 13-31), Dordrecht Springer.

-Shortland, S. (2010).
+Shortland S. (2010).
 Feedback within peer observation: Continuing professional development and unexpected consequences.
-Innovations in Education and Reaching International, 47(3), 295-304.
+Innovations in Education and Teaching International, 47(3), 295-304.

 Sullivan, P.B., Buckle, A., Nicky, G., & Atkinson, S.H.
 (2010).
 Peer observation of teaching as a faculty development tool.
 BMC Medical Education, 12(26), 1-6.